Breezwell/E4-Armory/README.md

 # E4‑Armory

-A lightweight, clarity‑driven backlog tool for organizing work using a simple **Epic → Feature → Story** hierarchy.
+A lightweight, clarity‑driven backlog tool for organizing work using a simple **Epic → Feature → Story** conceptual hierarchy.

 ---